Can Your House Be Stolen on Paper? Yes, it can.

 You can see if your home has already been targeted by a home title thief.
 To do that, simply go to the website maintained by the register of deeds in your county.
 From there you can look up your own deed, checking for documents that were not prepared or authorized by yourself or your attorney.

 While you are on the website, see if your county provides a notification service for changes to your property status or alterations in any documents associated with your home.
-This essentially puts your deed theft protection on automatic, so you can simply watch your email or phone for notifications.
+This essentially puts your deed theft protection on automatically, so you can simply watch your email or phone for notifications.

 What to Do If You Are Victimized

-Hopefully you will never receive such a notification from your county, and hopefully your home will never be targeted in this way.
+Hopefully, you will never receive such a notification from your county, and hopefully, your home will never be targeted in this way.
 Even so, it is important to know what to do if you do become a victim of this insidious and potentially devastating crime.

 If you think you have been victimized by home title theft, you should notify the register of deeds for your county immediately.
 You should also notify the local police department; home title theft is a serious crime and it is taken very seriously by the authorities.